Meet the team behind the scenes:

 Emily Ellis Operations Manager

-Contact Emily for any matters related to potential partnerships, certification, membership, auditing, internships, marketing and communications.
+Contact Emily for any matters related to potential partnerships, certification, workshops, membership, and internships.

 Lina Cronin Communications and Audit Manager